alamgirDroid/alamgirDroid/README.md

 #### Web Developer

 I'm a MERN Web developer who is passionate about makin error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic goal-oriented, and always work with an end goal in mind.
 Over the past years, I created many websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
-Most of the time I work with MERN but some technologies I enjoy working with include Python.
+Most of the time I work with MERN but some technologies I enjoy working.

 Skills:  JS / HTML / CSS/BOOTSTRAP/TAILWIND CSS